Two Point Museum release date, pre-order and latest news

 Two Point Museum will be available across both consoles and PC with PlayStation 5, Xbox Series X/S and Microsoft Windows platforms confirmed.

-This does currently mean that Nintendo Switch owners are set to miss out at launch, however, we have a good feeling that the game will arrive at a later date – or even potentially at the launch of the Nintendo Switch 2.
+This does currently mean that Nintendo Switch owners are set to miss out at launch, though we have a good feeling that the game will arrive at a later date – or even potentially at the launch of the Nintendo Switch 2.

 Two Point Museum gameplay and story details